HugoJourdan/Context-Manager/README.md

 ## Installation
 From Glyphs App go to `Window > Plugin Manager`, search `Context Manager`, install it and restart Glyphs.
-This is a 30-days trial version, with same features as paid version.

 <br><br>